Houston Franks Season 2024

-Houston Franks, formerly of Mississippi State, was named the assistant coach for LSU track and field’s mid-distance and distance squads in addition to head coaching duties for the cross country team on July 23, 2019.
+LSU’s distance program has flourished in the past four seasons under Houston Frank’s direction since joining as the assistant coach for LSU track and field’s mid-distance and distance squads in addition to head coaching duties for the cross country team in the summer of 2019.
+Franks will be heading into his fifth year coaching for the Tigers during the 2023-24 season.

 The 2021 cross country season was another tremendously successful season for the women as the Tigers placed fourth at the NCAA South Central Regionals for the best finish in program history at the meet.
 The Tigers were led by all-region honorees Katy-Ann McDonald and Lorena Rangel on the women’s side, and Davis Bove picked up all-region honors on the men’s side.
 McDonald finished sixth at the South Central regional meet to earn herself a bid to the 2021 NCAA Championships.
 McDonald’s sixth place finish at the regional meet matched the best in program history, and she became only the second women’s runner from LSU to qualify for the NCAA Championships in cross country.